JsWorld

 3. Locale data formats

-JavaScript locales/js/ Static include in HTML docs via <script> tag
+JavaScript locales/js/ Static inclusion in HTML pages via <script> tag

 JSON locales/json/ Dynamic loading via XMLHTTPRequest